khyox/recentrifuge/.github/issue_template.md

   * Operating system:
   * Python version:
   * Recentrifuge version:
-  * Centrifuge, LMAT, or CLARK(S) version used to generate the input data:
+  * Release of Centrifuge, LMAT, CLARK, Kraken, etc. (version used to generate the input data):
   * Pandas version (if applicable):
   * Other libraries (if applicable):